Actindo-AG/Documentation/DatabaseAndReporting/Operation/01_ExecuteManagedQueries.md

 5. Enter the desired value in the placeholder field.

 6. Click the [EXECUTE] button.
     The query is executed.
-The query results are downloaded in the selected file format.
+The query results are downloaded in the selected format.
 By default, the file is saved in the downloads folder of your device.